Tom Lohr has eaten a hot dog at all 30 MLB ballparks and is the author of "Gone to the Dogs: In Search of the Best Ballpark Hot Dog."

 Philadelphia is famous for the Texas Tommy.
 Despite its Lone Star State moniker, this hot dog was invented near the City of Brotherly Love and is a hot dog that is split down the middle, filled with cheese and wrapped in bacon.
 Personally, I think it gives the cheesesteak a run for its money.
 Argue that point with a Philadelphian and you are likely to be dropped faster than Apollo Creed.

 The Rocky Balboa dog pays tribute to Philadelphia's fake favorite son, and the Texas Tommy.
-The hot dog is split like a Tommy, and the bacon symbolic for the hanging meat Rocky used to pound on to get into shape for his first championship bout.
+The hot dog is split like a Tommy, and the bacon is symbolic for the hanging meat Rocky used to pound on to get into shape for his first championship bout.
 The eggs represent the raw eggs the Italian Stallion downed for their protein value while bulking up to whup up on Creed.
 The eggs on this dog are boiled though, raw eggs are messy and there is that whole salmonella thing we want to avoid.

-- 1 package hot dog, all beef
+- 1 package all-beef hot dogs

 - 1 package bacon